joshuaboniface/supersensor2/README.md

 # SuperSensor v2.x

+**NOTICE**: The Supersensor v2.x is still under development!
+Parts and configurations may change until the design is finalized.

 The SuperSensor is an all-in-one voice, motion, presence, temperature/humidity/air quality, and light sensor, built on an ESP32 with ESPHome, and inspired heavily by the EverythingSmartHome Everything Presence One sensor and the